 Now, for those of you who said yes, that has happened to you, this post may seem curious.
 But for everyone else, it will be quite familiar.

 In reality, the planning I did that first year was exactly what I needed it to be.
 I got the bones right.
 I laid the foundation for a comfortable outdoor space that would make the best use of our limited area and function in the various ways we wanted it to.
-I also left room for versatility, so that I could easily alter the space each season, winding up with a series of outdoor rooms that looked different each time I was itching for a change.
+I also left room for versatility, so that I could easily update the decor each season, winding up with outdoor rooms that looked different each time I was itching for a change.

-Above is the empty patio we started with.
 Given that we live in a townhouse, this is our main outdoor space and hence it needs to serve several purposes, from eating to sunning to entertaining.
-What follows is how it has evolved over the past few years leading up to the current plan for our next transformation.
+What follows is how it has evolved over the past several years leading up to my current plan for the upcoming summer.
+I’ve finally gotten to the point where I can rifle through my collection of pillows and outdoor decor and come up with something a bit new, without necessarily buying much to create the fresh look.

 The most important decision I made for our patio was that it would be dominated by a sectional couch and coffee table.
 This would allow for a conversation area for entertaining and we could always lay on the cushions for sunbathing.
 We could also eat a casual meal around the coffee table.

-We also added a whitewashed bench for additional seating.
+We also added a whitewashed bench for additional seating, which has since been moved to our front portico.

-The second summer I was determined to add accessories that would lend a hint of French character to the patio.
+The second summer I was determined to add accessories that would lend a hint of rustic character to the patio.
 I used grain sack pillows and chambray accents, a galvanized tray and lavender plants.
-I also added the white drum side tables to hold the planters.
+I also added white drum side tables to hold the planters framing the couch.

-For serving I used shellfish plates and vintage soda bottles, and the effect was very cute, but the net result was more New England beach cottage than French farmhouse.
+I used shellfish plates for serving, as well as vintage soda bottles, and the effect was very cute, but the net result was more New England beach cottage than French farmhouse.

 Find the details here: Preparing The Patio For Summer Entertaining.

 The third summer I was still wrestling with the identity of the patio decor and tried some new accessories in another color feeling.
-Inspired by lilac season I played with lavender and buttery yellow with white vintage linens.
-I used some chippy serving pieces and antique bottles.
+Inspired by lilac season I experimented with lavender and buttery yellow accents, using serving pieces and antique bottles.
 I loved this color feeling, but when the serving pieces were put away, there wasn’t much left to tell the story.

 This was the summer I finally realized that to truly finish my outdoor spaces properly, they needed to be treated like outdoor rooms.
 I needed to commit to more than just a throw blanket and a few serving pieces.
 I talk about the one piece that finally pulled it all together in this post: How One Piece Can Pull Your Patio Decor Together.